codemannnnnn/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 a) O(n).
 This is similar to a for loop in the sense that the loop executes N times. meaning eventually it'll stop once a > n^3.

-b) 0(n^2).
+b) LogN.
 We have a nested while loop in a for loop, meaning we are performing double the operations.

 c) O(n).
 The function is callings itself once, recursively until it reaches its base case.